What are your mortgage options when moving home?

 Additional borrowing

-- Borrow more on top of your existing mortgage
+- Take on more on top of your existing mortgage

-- Can be from your current lender (further advance) or a new one
+- Comes from your current lender as a further advance, or from a new one

-- Useful when upgrading to a more expensive property
+- Handy when you are moving to a pricier property

-- The extra borrowing may be at a different rate
+- The extra amount may sit at a different rate

 Product transfer